 Traditionally, ethical investment products, such as funds, enabled you to avoid investing in companies or sectors you disagree with.
 This is known as divestment.

-Cutting out sectors involves risks - that you’ll miss out on growth - and opportunities: if your portfolio excludes oil and the oil price falls, your portfolio is less likely to be affected.
+Cutting out sectors can increase the risk that you’ll miss out on growth and opportunities.
+On the other hand, if your portfolio excludes, say, oil and the oil price falls, your portfolio is less likely to be affected.

 Proponents of environmental, social and governance (ESG) investing, a type of ethical investing, claim that the extra analysis involved means you end up with better-managed companies.
 During the coronavirus pandemic, ESG indices (upon which tracker funds were based) tended to outperform non ESG-indices.

 You could also argue that taking into account societal shifts, such as growing concern about climate change, will give you exposure to growing industries and new technology, such as renewable energy.

 - Find out more: we reveal the best stocks and shares Isas

 Potentially, like all types of investments, the value of assets can go up and down.
 For guaranteed returns you’re better off with a savings account.

 Trying to compare the performance of ethical and non-ethical investments is increasingly irrelevant, due to the huge variety of ethical investments and approaches.

 Instead, look at the individual company, fund or investment trust you’re considering investing in.

 Some well-established ethical funds now have several decades of growth under their belt, although, of course, this no guarantee that they will perform well in the future.